Second Order Path Variationals in Non-Stationary Online Learning: RELATED WORK

 Here we recall the most relevant works.
-The work of \citet{baby2020higherTV} aims at controlling Eq.\eqref{eq:dregret} under squared error when noisy realizations of a sequence in a $\mathcal{TV}^{(k)}$ class is revealed sequentially.
+The work of \citet{baby2020higherTV} aims at controlling Eq.\eqref{eq:dregret} under squared error when noisy realizations of a $\TV_1$ bounded sequence is revealed sequentially.
 For this setting, they propose an algorithm namely AdaVAW that combines Vovk-Azoury-Warmuth forecaster with wavelet denoising which relies strongly on the iid noise assumption and losses being squared error.
 The absence of such stochastic assumptions and handling general exp-concave losses in our setting poses a significant challenge in controlling the dynamic regret.
 Overall, we can conclude that results in the current paper dominates that of AdaVAW for TV order $k = 1$.
 As mentioned in Section \ref{sec:intro}, the work of \citet{Baby2021OptimalDR} fails to attain optimal regret rate for the current problem.
-We refer the readers to Appendix \ref{app:compare} for a detailed description on why the analysis of \citet{Baby2021OptimalDR} fails to attain optimal regret rate in our setting where the comparators reside in $\mathcal{TV}^{(1)}(C_n)$ class. \citet{baby2021TVDenoise} reported experiments where they use a Strongly Adaptive algorithm for competing against best linear predictor in each time window for the task of forecasting COVID-19 cases.
+We refer the readers to Appendix \ref{app:compare} for a detailed description on why the analysis of \citet{Baby2021OptimalDR} fails to attain optimal regret rate in our setting where the comparators has low $\TV_1$ distance. \citet{baby2021TVDenoise} reported experiments where they use a Strongly Adaptive algorithm for competing against best linear predictor in each time window for the task of forecasting COVID-19 cases.
 This method was shown to empirically out-perform state-of-the-art trend forecasting strategies.
 However, they didn't provide analysis for this strategy while our work supplements it with necessary theoretical grounding albeit with a slightly different Strongly Adaptive algorithm.
-An elaborate literature survey is deferred to Appendix \ref{app:lit} also detailing connections to other works that are not discussed in Section \ref{sec:intro}.
+Apart from these works, there is a rich body of literature on dynamic regret minimization such as \citep{jadbabaie2015online,yang2016tracking,Mokhtari2016OnlineOI,chen2018non,zhang2018adaptive,zhang2018dynamic,yuan2019dynamic,goel2019OBD,arrows2019,Zhao2020DynamicRO,Zhao2021StronglyConvex,Zhao2021Memory,baby2022optimal,jacobsen2022free,baby2022optimalLQR,zhang2023unconstrainedDR}.
+However, to the best of our knowledge none of these works are known to attain the optimal dynamic regret rate for our setting.
+An elaborate literature survey is deferred to Appendix \ref{app:lit}.

-\section{The Algorithm}
+\section{THE ALGORITHM}